KobayashiComputing/DailyDues/README.md

 A helper for managing (and remembering) things that need to be done on a recurring basis, and also tracks the amount of time spent on each.
 The recurring basis might usually be daily, but it could be weekly, or monthly, or periodically at some other interval.

 ## Download and Setup
-Get the latest version from Github.
 Open a terminal and navigate to where you want the code to be.

 Then:
 ```